Rise over Run to Degrees Calculator

 Calculate an angle in degrees given the rise and run of an incline.
-Rise/run can also be referred to as a gradient.
+Rise over run can also be referred to as a gradient.

-How to Calculate an Angle in Degrees Given Rise and Run
+How to Calculate an Angle in Degrees using Rise over Run

 For example, given a rise of 10′ and a run of 20′: